azrael11/Sea-Delphi-RTL-IIS-Filter/Readme.md

 Another test with WebBroker http compression, on I7 cpu, shows an enhancement from 147 pages/sec to 722 pages/sec

+Another test with DMVC web api, on I9 cpu and windows 2016, simulating with apachebench 10000 requests and 100 users, shows an enhancement from 111 reqs/sec to 6448 reqs/sec

 Best regards

 Roberto Della Pasqua